craigthings/alpha-jpeg/README.md

 6. Click the "play" button at the bottom of the Actions panel.

-7. You'll see the visible pixels on the left, and the alpha channel pixels on the right.
-Make any adjustments you need and save your asset out as a JPEG. -->
+7. You'll see the visible pixels on the top, and the alpha channel pixels on the bottom.
+Make any adjustments you need and save your asset out as a JPEG.

 # How to develop and build